unchainedui/input-field-date/readme.md

 * el – HTLMElement, parse all the information from the DOM element
 * **title** — string, title of the input
 * value — integer, timestamp in milliseconds or string, representing a date in a format recognized by the `Date.parse()` method
+* locale — a locale object.
+Defined as in [uc-calendar](https://github.com/unchainedui/calendar.git)
 * debounce – number, default 500ms.
 Debounce onChange calls
 * onChange — function, callback will be called when value is changed